 Between 2012 and 2014, Édouard Husson worked as the director of the business school Wirtschaftshochschule Ecole Supérieure de Commerce de Paris (ESCP), that expanded to four more European locations in Berlin, London, Madrid, and Turin.
 Prior to this, he was the vice chancellor of Université Paris/La Sorbonne and acted as advisor of the French Minister of Education.
 Husson is a well respected historian and researcher on the history of National Socialism and International Relations and has taught in some of the most renowned scientific institutions in his research area.
 These include the Institute of Contemporary History in Munich, the Sorbonne in Paris, and the United States Holocaust Museum in Washington, D.C.

-Hans N. Weiler is Professor emeritus of Education and Political Science at Stanford University.
-He was vice chancellor of the Europa-Universität Viadrina at Frankfurt (Oder) from 1993 until 1999.
-He previously held the position of Director of the UNESCO International Institute of Educational Planning in Paris (IIEP).
-As one of the most renowned German educational researchers, he is sought after as an expert and adviser in matters concerning the reformation of higher education in Germany and also other countries.
-Many of his publications address the question of how to ensurethe quality and maintained development of education standards.
+Hans N. Weiler is a professor emeritus of Comparative Political Science and Educational Politics at Stanford University, where he’s been teaching since 1965.
+Since 2014, he has held the position of the “Academic Secretary to the University”.
+He was Vice Chancellor of the Europa-Universität Viadrina in Frankfurt (Oder) from 1993 until 1999.
+He worked as Director of the UNESCO International Institute of Educational Planning in Paris (IIEP) and contributed to building up the Hertie School of Governance in Berlin.
+Being one of the most renowned international educational researchers, his expertise is in high demand.
+Consequently, he advises decision-makers regarding the reformation of higher education in Germany and other countries.
+Many of his publications address the question of how to ensure and improve the quality of teaching in higher education.

 Jonas Liepmann founded iversity as a student with the goal to facilitate networking and publication within academia.
 He secured initial funding by the “EXIST”-programme, a government scholarship for aspiring student entrepreneurs.
 He got Hannes on board in 2011, and the two continued to develop iversity together.
 Jonas passed the CEO position in 2013 to Hannes to take a sabbatical.
 As a shareholder of iversity Jonas continues to be passionately involved in the advancement of digital learning.